laguna03/holbertonschool-shell/permissions/README.md

-1-Script to know what user im currently in (whoami) 2-Script that tells the groups the user is part of (groups) 3-Script to change file from one user to other (chown user file)
+1-Script to know what user im currently in (whoami) 2-Script that tells the groups the user is part of (groups) 3-Script to change file from one user to other (chown user file) 4-Script to execute permision to the owner (chmod u+x file-name)